Slep-wt/ArmaExtended/README.md

     Discord:
         discord:send
-          - Arguments: [string SessionKey, string Message, int ChannelSelect, bool IsRich]
+          - Arguments: [string SessionKey, string Message, int ChannelSelect]
           - Return Value: Boolean - true (Message Sent) or false (Message failed to send)
+          - Summary: Makes a request to the specified webhook/s in config.json to send a Discord message

+        discord:sendrich
+          - Arguments: [string SessionKey, string Contents, int ChannelSelect, string Color]
+          - Return Value: Boolean - true (Message Sent) or false (Message failed to send)
-          - Summary: Makes a request to the specified webhook in config.json to send a Discord message
+          - Summary: Makes a formatted request to the specified webhook/s in config.json to send a mbedded Discord message
-          - Important Note: If IsRich is true, the message string must be formatted in a <Title, Color, EmbedName, EmbedContents> fashion seperated by semicolons.
-I.e "Hello World!;1;Im a webhook;Its true!"
-          - Colors range from 0 to 3 currently [0 = Green, 1 = Orange, 2 = Yellow, 3 = Red]
+          - Notes:
+            - string Contents must be structured as "<Title>;<EmbedName>;<EmbedContents>;"
+            - string Color must be of either "GREEN", "ORANGE", "YELLOW" or "RED"

 Status Codes
 -----------------------------------